-The following guide is presented to assist the Agency Administrator and staff in analyzing the complexity or predicted complexity of a fire situation.
-Because of the time required to assemble or move an Incident Management Team to a fire, this checklist should be completed when a fire escapes initial attack and be kept as part of the fire records.
-This document is prepared concurrently with the preparation of and attached to a new or revised Wildland Fire Situation Analysis.
+The following guide is to assist the agency administrator and staff in analyzing the complexity or predicted complexity of a fire situation.
+Because of the time required to assemble or move an IMT to a fire, this checklist should be completed when a fire escapes initial attack and be kept as part of the fire records.
+This document is prepared concurrently with, and attached to, a new or revised Wildland Fire Situation Analysis.
 It must be emphasized that this analysis should, where possible, be based on predictions to allow adequate time for assembling and transporting the ordered resources.